digris/digris-edi-zmq-bridge/README.md

 Remote Control
 --------------

-ODR-EDI2EDI contains a remote-control function that allows changing settings at runtime.
+The tool contains a remote-control function that allows changing settings at runtime.
-Please see `./edi2edi_remote.py` for an example on how to use it.
+Please see `./remote.py` for an example on how to use it.

 Example:

-    odr-edi2edi -r /tmp/edi2edi.socket <OTHER OPTIONS>
+    digris-edi-tcp-converter -r /tmp/edi2edi.socket <OTHER OPTIONS>
-    ./edi2edi_remote.py -s /tmp/edi2edi.socket --stats
+    ./remote.py -s /tmp/edi2edi.socket --stats

 Statistics
 ----------